boogiematrix/pwa-budget-tracker/README.md

 # pwa-budget-tracker
   ## Description
 This is a budget tracking application that allows for offline access and functionality.The user can add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.
+It mainly depends on the browser's built in caching capabilities for offline use, as well as mongoose when online.

   <br/>